Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 No significant fiscal implication to the State is anticipated.

-This legislation is clearly an attempt to address the problem of certain municipal governments choosing to significantly defund their local police departments; an issue the state has a legitimate interest in correcting.
+This legislation is clearly an attempt to address the problem of certain local governments choosing to significantly defund their police departments; an issue the state has a legitimate interest in correcting.
 The approach of SB 23 has the meritorious distinction of leaving the final decision in the hands of the people who would have to live with the results of defunding the police which uplifts our individual liberty and limited government principles.
 For these reasons we support SB 23.